 Toler Elementary School is a public elementary school in San Diego.
-The principal of Toler Elementary School is Peggy Lewis, whose e-mail is firstname.lastname@example.org.
-289 children attend Toler Elementary School and identify primarily as Multiracial, Hispanic, and Asian.
-42% of the Toler Elementary School students have "limited English proficiency."
-62% of the 289 students here have subsidized lunches.
-The student to teacher ratio at Toler Elementary School is 16:1.
+The principal of Toler Elementary School is Peggy Lewis and can be contacted at firstname.lastname@example.org.
+257 children attend Toler Elementary School and identify mostly as Multiracial; Hispanic; and White, non-Hispanic.
+33% of the Toler Elementary School students have "limited English proficiency."
+57% of the 257 students here have subsidized lunches.
+The ratio of students to teachers at Toler Elementary School is 16:1.
 Whittier K-12 is one of the nearest elementary schools.

 - Computer arts